 Each new product development project will follow slightly different paths depending upon the inventor’s expectations and the nature of the product.
 Our Product Design and Development Process is outlined below to provide you with a guideline as to how a new product can go from an idea to reality.
-At times we are presented with a new product idea that has gone through several of these development phases but is stalled for one reason or another.
+At times our product development company is presented with a new product idea that has gone through several of these development phases but is stalled for one reason or another.
 We are able to pick up a partially developed project and take to any level in the Design and Development Process our client requires in a matter of weeks and months, not years.
 As a client, we can take your project, whether it’s sporting equipment, a medical device, industrial apparatus, or a new power tool from concept to and phase of the design and development process that you desire.

 First and foremost the client’s idea for a new product must be protected prior to any disclosure of the idea.
 The first step in our relationship with a client is to execute a Non Disclosure Agreement (NDA) to protect the client’s rights for intellectual property protection.
 A copy of our standard NDA form is available for the client’s review and use or we will be pleased to use the client’s NDA form.
 All notes, sketches, drawings, etc. describing the ‘idea’ should be kept in a hard-bound note book by the inventor.
 Each page should be numbered and each entry dated and initialed.
 Discussions with others regarding the ‘idea’ should be avoided if at all possible.
 If not, all individuals involved in these discussions should execute a NDA with the inventor.
 The inventor’s note book and all executed NDA forms will greatly assist the patent application process and help to validate the originality of the inventor’s idea.
 Once the NDA has been properly executed, GID will arrange for a telephone conference call (at no charge) to discuss the client’s idea(s) with our CEO and Senior Designer.
 This conference provides us with the opportunity to learn about the inventor’s expectations for their new product idea and for the client to better understand what GID has to offer them to bring their idea to reality.
-GID Design and Business teams will review the information gathered from the conference call and will meet to formulate a proposal specific to the client’s expectations for their new product idea that is consistent with GID’s 30 plus years of expertise.
+GID – A leading product development company has the best Design and Business teams will review the information gathered from the conference call and will meet to formulate a proposal specific to the client’s expectations for their new product idea that is consistent with GID’s 30 plus years of expertise.
 This proposal will be presented to the client with an itemized list of related fees for the recommended initial phases of the Product Design & Development Process as outlined below

 One of our design/engineer team members will be selected to champion the client’s project based upon both their technical expertise and intuitive grasp of the new product to bring a value added approach to the design and engineering efforts.
 The Conceptual Design is the first phase of the product development process and provides the assigned GID designer the opportunity to collaborate with the inventor on all details regarding fit, form, function, ergonomics and aesthetics.
 During this crucial phase consideration will be given to the tooling and manufacturing process requirements to ensure that the product can be cost effectively manufactured and packaged ready for distribution.
 These manufacturing considerations, coupled with a comparison of domestic versus off-shore manufacturing sources, will be continually evaluated throughout the entire product development process.
 Only when the client has approved the conceptual design will we move forward to the next phase of the development process.
 The entire conceptual design is developed in 3D computer aided virtual design, thus eliminating the cost of physical mock-ups.
-This also enables us to test the product virtually and make on the fly changes with you in real time.
+This also enables the product development company to test the product virtually and make on the fly changes with you in real time.
 The conceptual design phase is crucial to the overall success of the project because it drives the remaining design & development processes.

 The development of Models and/or Prototypes is normally the first stage of the Tooling Process due to the similarity of the design software that is essential in generating both models/prototypes and the tooling required to manufacture the product.
 The design engineer can learn a great deal from a detailed prototype that will save time and cost in the design of the tooling.
 The resultant model or prototype is usually the first step in determining the proof of design.
 Producing several versions of models and prototypes will most definitely increase the time to completion and the cost of the product development process.
 GID utilizes the latest state-of-the-art design software with a complete suite of the IBM/Dassault Systemes PLM (Product Life Cycle Management) Solutions which incorporates CATIA V5, the leading 3-D Virtual Product Development software.
 Models of the product’s conceptual design can be completely developed, evaluated and analyzed in the virtual world before resources are committed for the fabrication of models and/or prototypes.
 Depending on the nature of the new product, 3-D models can be hand crafted in our model shop or at times more cost effectively created directly from the electronic design files utilizing the stereo lithography process (SLA) to create dimensionally and detail correct models that permit the inventor and designer to evaluate by touch and feel the fruits of the collaborative effort to date.
 When the on-going collaborative effeort between the client and the designer results in the client’s approval to continue, the development process will proceed to the manufacture of functional prototype(s) that can be put through performance testing sometimes including market evaluation.
 The prototype(s) will also be used to validate the tooling requirements and the manufacturing process to more accurately determine the manufactured cost.